tsleung/redthenblack/docs/assets/articles/intro.md

 # Intro

-If there is only one thing you read/watch/listen to here, it should be "Victor Haghani - Optimal Bet Sizing https://www.youtube.com/watch?v=5NC12DhaFV8#t=1m4s".
+If there is only one thing you read/watch/listen to here, it should be ["Victor Haghani - Optimal Bet Sizing (YouTube)"](https://www.youtube.com/watch?v=5NC12DhaFV8#t=1m4s).
 My hope is you will takeaway:
 1. Even with favorable circumstances, most lose money
 2. Geometric mean trumps arithmentic mean for compounding returns over a long series of bets
 3. There is a misconception increased risk leads to increase rewards.
 Excessive risk instead minimizes rewards